Rules & Regulations

 - Register as a participant who will be using a wheelchair (it’s a mandatory question when you register) by May 1st at calgarymarathon.com

-- You will be contacted by CMS staff to confirm your mobility device and to review rules for participation no later then May 5th
+- You will be contacted by Servus Calgary Marathon staff to confirm your mobility device, place you in a wave that is safe for you and other participants, and to review rules for participation no later then May 15th.

 - When you pick up your package, your bib will have a special sticker on it

 - Be at the start line 30 mins before your race distance starts to check all equipment and listen to any last minute instructions.
 Please note: anyone missing briefing will not be allowed to start the race.

 - Participants in racing wheelchairs will have a 1 min silent start before the runners.